tailcallhq/tailcallhq.github.io/docs/cli.md

 ## start

-The `start` command launches the TailCall Server, acting as a GraphQL proxy with specific configurations.
-The server can publish GraphQL configurations.
+The `start` command launches the GraphQL Server for the specific configuration.

 To start the server, use the following command: